Analysis: The End Of The 'Caliphate' Doesn't Mean The End Of ISIS

 She said acting Defense Secretary Patrick Shanahan was on board Air Force One and briefed President Trump on the way.
 Sanders told reporters further information would be provided by the Pentagon.

-However, a Pentagon official tells NPR Pentagon correspondent Tom Bowman that the president's announcement caught the Defense Department "by surprise."
-And NPR correspondent Ruth Sherlock in Beirut reports that anti-ISIS forces on the ground tell her they were "taken aback" by the announcement and that fighting continues.
+However, a Pentagon official told NPR Pentagon correspondent Tom Bowman that the president's announcement caught the Defense Department "by surprise."
+And NPR correspondent Ruth Sherlock in Beirut reported that anti-ISIS forces on the ground told her they were "taken aback" by the early announcement.

-Two hours after Sanders told reporters the fight was over, Syrian Democratic Forces spokesman Mustafa Bali tweeted what he said are photos of ongoing fighting.

-The final battle between ISIS forces and the U.S.-led anti-ISIS coalition has centered on the small Syrian town of Baghouz.
-The capture of the town was slowed out of concern for thousands of civilian hostages.

 At one time, the extremist group controlled a swath of Syria and neighboring Iraq the size of Great Britain.
 It held cities like Mosul and Raqqa with combined populations in the millions.
 It was able to enforce its authoritarian laws with public beheadings and use the turf to recruit more followers or plan and inspire attacks in the West.

-The United States was making headway in the war against ISIS under President Barack Obama.
+The United States was making headway in the war against ISIS under President Obama.
 President Trump pressed to accelerate the fight, and has made some misleading statements about where things stood.
 On Dec.
 19, he tweeted that he was pulling all of the 2,000 U.S. troops out of Syria because ISIS was defeated.
 He later backtracked and said 400 troops will remain in Syria.
 On Feb.
 15, he said the group would be defeated within 24 hours.

-Here are five things to know after Sanders' declaration of the defeat of ISIS.
+Here are five things to know after the declaration of the defeat of the ISIS "caliphate."

 ISIS is not defeated